 WS2 - Customer Information Provision & Connections

 If you would like to learn more about the products planned for 2020, please refer to the Phase 4 Project Initiation Document (PID) 2020.
-Alternatively, should you wish to be notified when new products are launched, subscribe to the Open Networks mailing list by clicking here.
+Alternatively, should you wish to be notified when new products are launched, subscribe to the Open Networks mailing list.